grimelda/kumbal/README.md

 * At the end of each round, all players scores are recorded and added up.
     * The game ends when one person's penalty score surpasses 100 points (or you can continue to 200 or 500 for longer games)
-    * If a player's score reaches 49 points exactly, their score is reduced by 49 points to 0.
-    * If a player's score reaches 99 points exactly, their score is reduced by 49 points to 50.
-    * This increments for 149, 199, 249, 299 points etc each get reduced by 29 points.
-    * side note: it is theoretically possible to get to 99 points, have your number of points reduced by 49 to 50, lose the following round with a single joker in hand (-1 point) and then achieve 49 points, which brings you back to zero points.
-Whether this situation has actually been achieved remains hearsay.

 **Action cards**
 * When cards are played as an action card, they cannot be picked up from the discard pile, the following player has to pick from the deck.